Sadhvi Bhagawati Saraswati: Early life and education

-After spending 3 months in Rishikesh, India at Parmarth Niketan Ashram in 1996, Saraswati completed the winter semester of her PhD program in America and then moved to live permanently at Parmarth Niketan Ashram, Rishikesh in April 1997.
+In 1996, Sadhviji first traveled to Rishikesh, India, where she visited the Parmarth Niketan Ashram.
+After returning to the United States to continue her doctoral studies, she moved permanently to the ashram in April 1997.
 She was officially ordained into the order of Sanyas (monastic vows) by her guru Swami Chidanand Saraswati on 11 June 2000.

-Saraswati teaches meditation, leads daily satsang, gives spiritual discourses, provides counseling and oversees charitable and humanitarian projects and activities.
+Sadhviji teaches meditation, leads daily satsang, gives spiritual discourses, provides counseling and oversees charitable and humanitarian projects and activities.

 Work

-Saraswati resides at Parmarth Niketan Ashram in Rishikesh, one of India's largest spiritual institutions.
-At Parmarth, Saraswati serves as: